Divorce Certificate Translation Dubai — MOJ License #701

 Civil Status Updates: Your Emirates ID and visa documents reflect your marital status.
 Changing from “married” to “divorced” requires translated proof.
 GDRFA (General Directorate of Residency and Foreigners Affairs) may need this for visa renewals or new applications.

-Custody and Child Arrangements: If your divorce decree includes custody provisions and you now live in the UAE with your children, translated custody arrangements may be needed for school enrollment, medical consent, or travel authorization.
+Custody and Child Arrangements: if your divorce decree includes custody provisions and you live in the UAE with your children, translated custody arrangements are essential.
+They are needed for school enrollment, medical consent, and travel permissions.

 Financial Matters: Bank accounts, property ownership, and business interests may reference marital status.
 Updating these records after divorce requires translated documentation.